mortii/anki-morphs/docs/src/user_guide/usage/recalc.md

 the [cards that match any 'Note Filter'](../setup/settings/note-filter.md) and do the following:

 * Update the `ankimorphs.db` with any new seen morphs, known morphs, etc.
-* Calculate the [difficulty of the cards](#difficulty-algorithm), and then sort the cards based on that difficulty.
+* Calculate the [score of the cards](#scoring-algorithm), and then sort the cards based on that score.
 * Update any cards' [extra fields](../setup/settings/extra-fields.md) and [tags](../setup/settings/tags.md).

 Basically, when you run Recalc, AnkiMorphs will go through your collection, recalculate